ben0it8/GPGO/README.md

 * optimization of functions with noisy observations
 * hyperparameter sampling and marginalization (using MCMC)

-See "demo.ipynb" and "demo-experiments.ipynb" for example usage and our report.
+See "demo.ipynb" and "demo-experiments.ipynb" for example usage.